Trafitto/CareerOWpy/README.md

 ## How to use:

+Add 2 folder in the main directory:
+  * Plotimg
+  * Overlay

 The script uses BeautifulSoup for scraping and Requests to get the page

 Here are some commands: